 Operating system

-You can choose any operating system image as your custom container image's base image.
+You can choose any operating system base image for your custom container image.

-since they have received testing to avoid compatibility issues.
+since they have been tested to avoid compatibility issues.

 Utilities